-One of the easiest ways to know if your AC is broken is to check the temperature of the airflow coming through your vents.
-If you feel warm instead of cool air, double check your thermostat to be sure it’s on the cooling mode and set to an appropriately cool temperature.
+Checking the temperature of the airflow coming from your vents is one of the simplest ways to determine if your home air conditioner is broken and needs repair or repairing.
+If you feel warm instead of cool air, double-check your thermostat to be sure it’s on the cooling mode and set it to an appropriately cool temperature.

-If everything looks right but your vents are blowing warm air anyway, then you know your AC is broken.
+If everything looks right but your vents are blowing warm air anyway, then you know your AC is not working.
 There could be an issue with restricted airflow or your compressor may be failing.
-Don’t attempt a quick DIY fix for an issue like this.
-Properly resolving this issue could require careful calibration and you might end up causing more harm than good.
-Call in an expert you can trust to get your AC unit blowing cold air again.
+Don’t attempt a quick DIY fix for an issue like this — resolving this issue requires careful calibration.
+Without the help of a professional, you may end up causing more harm to your broken AC than good.

-It’s perfectly normal for your AC unit to run regular cooling cycles throughout the day, and while you should expect those cycles to be more frequent on the hottest days of summer, it should never turn on and shut off constantly.
-The frequency of cycles is a great way how to tell if your AC is broken.
+It’s perfectly normal for your AC unit to run regular cooling cycles throughout the day.
+While you should expect those cycles to be more frequent on the hottest days of summer, it should never turn on and shut off constantly.
+The frequency of cycles is a great way to tell if your air conditioner is not working properly.

-If your AC unit turns off and on annoyingly regularly, or the cycles seem far more frequent then necessary, reach out to John C. Flood for advice on how to proceed.
-Your AC unit could simply need a quick tune-up to solve the issue, but depending on the severity of cycles, the situation might be more severe.
+If your AC unit turns off and on annoyingly regularly, or the cycles seem far more frequent than necessary, it may be time to bring in an expert.
+Consider reaching out to a professional like John C. Flood for advice on how to proceed and get your AC working again.
+Your unit could simply need a quick tune-up to solve the issue.

-All air conditioners make noise when they turn on, when they run, and when their cycle ends and they shut off, so how are you to know if your AC is broken?
+All air conditioners make noise when they turn on, when they run, and when their cycle ends and they shut off, so how do you know if your AC is broken?
 Simple: pay attention to the kinds of sound coming from your unit.
-You can tell if your AC is broken if it’s making loud, grinding, buzzing, or otherwise unusual sounds.
+You can tell if your unit is broken if it’s making loud, grinding, buzzing, or otherwise unusual sounds.

 If you notice any unusual sounds coming from your AC unit, especially rattling or buzzing sounds, it could be a sign of a loose part or a more serious integral issue.
-Unfortunately, things like these don’t go away on their own.
-Call in a repairman you trust to fix the issue before it causes additional damage.
+Unfortunately, things like these don’t go away on their own, so contact a trusted and professional technician like John C. Flood to help fix the issue before it causes additional damage.

-Poor airflow typically means something is blocking the air from moving through the ductwork as it should.
+Poor air circulation typically means something is blocking the air from moving through the ductwork as it should.
 This could be something as simple as a clogged air filter, or it could be more serious, like a broken motor or a severely broken unit.
-So while poor airflow isn’t a clear way to tell if your AC is broken, it’s a sign that something needs adjusting.
+So while poor airflow isn’t a clear way to tell if you have a broken AC, it’s a sign that something needs adjusting.

 If you notice the air coming through your vents is cool but too light to properly cool your home, schedule a cooling inspection right away.
 An HVAC technician will be able to identify your problem, help you solve it as efficiently as possible, and make sure your unit is running right.